minlinx/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first  script, when executed, shows the absolute path nameof the current working directory.
+The first  script, when executed, shows the absolute path nameof the current working directory...